 For more information about MRSA, see the Centers for Disease Control web site: www.cdc.gov/mrsa.

 Call your provider if you have a wound that seems to get worse instead of healing.

 Follow these steps to avoid a staph infection and to prevent an infection from spreading:

 Simple steps for athletes include:

 Centers for Disease Control and Prevention.
-Methicillin-resistant Staphylococcus aureus (MRSA) infections.
-Treating MRSA skin and soft tissue infections in outpatient settings.
-Available at www.cdc.gov/mrsa/index.html.
-Updated September 10, 2013.
-Accessed August 16, 2014.
+Methicillin-resistant Staphylococcus aureus (MRSA) infections. www.cdc.gov/mrsa/index.html.
+Updated January 8, 2015.
+Accessed September 9, 2015.